rp-/BlueMouse/README.md

 But the second time you shouldn't get asked for a paring code anymore and the unleashed device should immediately connect.

+For foolography devices the serial channel has to be forced to channel 1.

 License
 -------